sajid-dsi/spring-component-framework/README.md

 ### 3.1 Static Component

-Static component should has a pom.xml which is the maven's pom file in META-INF and the framework will resolve dependencies from it.
+Static component should contain a pom.xml which is the maven's pom file in META-INF and the framework will resolve dependencies from it.

 It's used to provide static class to other dependencies.